Haidra-Org/AI-Horde/index.md

     * If on linux, switch your origin to https://github.com/henk717/koboldai and switch to the united branch
 1. Start KoboldAI with play.(bat|sh)
 1. In the AI menu on the top, select Online Serves > KoboldAI Horde
-1. Type https://koboldai.net in the url, and a username in the api key.
+1. Type the address you're currently at in the url, and a username in the api key.
 When the menu with the models appear, select all, or a specific model (if you know what you're doing)
 1. Enjoy

 ## Community